 • Purpose: Analyze your personal brand’s success metrics, including ranking, scores, and engagement rates.

-• Benefits: Gain valuable insights into your online presence.
+• Benefits: Gain valuable insights into your online presence across social platforms.

 7. Momentum